You are here

 - Citing Sources and Zotero

 The purpose of this guide is to recommend print and electronic resources for conducting research in archaeology in the Library.
-Click on the tabs above for suggestions about starting your research, getting books and articles, and finding other useful tools for research in archaeology.
+Click on thelinks on the left for suggestions about starting your research, getting books and articles, and finding other useful tools for research in archaeology.

 To learn more about the library and its resources and how you can exploit them to your advantage, register in the Research Skills Tutorial on D2L.
 There are several sections in the tutorial with a short quiz at the end of each; at the end you will receive a Certificate of Completion.
 Many professors require you to take this tutorial--and once you finish it, you can save your certificate to reprint as often as necessary.